CSE-DEV-0128/CSE-Angular_Training_303/README.md

-# Angular Boot Camp example: async-pipe
+# Angular Training example: async-pipe

 ## Run and edit this example code